 As a result of these factors, a level services budget (i.e. a budget that provides the same staff and services that we have this year when school opens next fall) would require nearly a 5.7% increase in the District's FY '24 operating budget.
 Without significant new growth tax revenue expected, an increase of that size is not realistic under the constraints of Proposition 2 1⁄2 in Westwood without an operational override.
-As such, after extensive discussions at School Committee meetings, with the Budget Steering Committee, and with the District leadership team, I am proposing a budget.
+As such, after extensive discussions at School Committee meetings, with the Budget Steering Committee, and with the District leadership team, I am proposing a budget for FY'24 that cuts level services.
+Some difficult choices had to be made in developing this proposed budget.
 Through a combination of increasing revenue through user fees, carefully applying offsets, making reductions, and collaborating with our partners in Town Hall, this budget proposes an increase of 4.5% to the District's operating budget.